Grade Level

 Introductory Activity

 Students learn about contour line drawing.
-Warm up activities include the traditional blind contour drawing of hands.
+Warm-up activities include the traditional blind contour drawing of hands.
 First, demo drawing a blind contour drawing of your own hand on the board.
-Then have students do a couple of timed studies, second one being a modified blind contour (allowed to glance).
-For the completely blind contour drawings consider having students place their drawings in a brown paper grocery store bag to help student not look.
-Students have to be encouraged to really look, concentrate and draw SLOWLY.
-The next day I have students do a warm up in their sketchbook but this time we work from a plant cuttings that are set out in vases at each table and they draw with thin point Crayola markers.
-I suggest Students are then shown how the media is water soluble and the color can be spread and manipulated with a wet paint brush.
+Then have students do a couple of timed studies, the second one being a modified blind contour (allowed to glance).
+For the completely blind contour drawings consider having students place their drawings in a brown paper grocery store bag to help students not look.
+Students have to be encouraged to really look, concentrate, and draw SLOWLY.
+The next day I have students do a warm-up in their sketchbook but this time we work from plant cuttings that are set out in vases at each table and they draw with thin point Crayola markers.
+I suggest Students are then shown how the media is water soluble and how the color can be spread and manipulated with a wet paintbrush.
 Students experiment with that in their practice sketches.

 Lesson Process

-Students are provided a long sheet of good quality watercolor paper and carefully use a fine tip crayola marker to do a modified blind contour drawing of a plant at their table.
+Students are provided a long sheet of good-quality watercolor paper and carefully use a fine-tip Crayola marker to do a modified blind contour drawing of a plant at their table.
 I find the long vertical improves their compositions and works with the overall shape of the long plant cuttings.
 Students do a second modified blind contour drawing of a different plant the next day in a second color.
 They can think about the composition as they draw the plant and if happens to overlap with the first one, great.
-Some students may even add a third depending on the size of their drawing and use of space.
-Students are encouraged to draw life size or even larger.
+Some students may even add a third depending on the size of their drawing and the use of space.
+Students are encouraged to draw life-size or even larger.

-Students can start working with water to extend the color from the water based marker into the plant or the background.
-I also show students how to spritz their piece with a spray bottle of water for some interesting effects.
-In the example for this lesson you see this was actually done after the first drawing as the second doesn’t have the bleeding.
-I usually encourage this to be attempted towards the end of the period and the work needs to be on a board for it to be easily transferred to the a drying rack.
+Students can start working with water to extend the color from the water-based marker into the plant or the background.
+I also show students how to spritz their pieces with a spray bottle of water for some interesting effects.
+In the example for this lesson, you see this was actually done after the first drawing as the second doesn’t have the bleeding.
+I usually encourage this to be attempted towards the end of the period and the work needs to be on a board for it to be easily transferred to the drying rack.

 Vocabulary